Peru – The Ballestas Islands

 Our first tour excursion in Peru was a two-hour boat ride to view the Ballestas Islands.
 We rode on a standard tour boat out of Paracas Harbor (in the region of Pisco), about four hours drive south of Lima.

 The Ballestas are now a marine wildlife sanctuary.
-These islands are home to a number of marine bird species including penguins.
+They are home to a number of marine bird species including penguins.
 They also provide sanctuary for sea lions, fur seals, and several other species of marine mammals.
-At one time, they were mined for the layer of bird guano (bird shit) that covers the islands, which was once valuable for it’s nitrogen content and used as fertilizer.
-Due to the development of artificial nitrogen fertilizer, guano now has little commercial value.
-But the birds continue to deposit their layers of guano over these rocky islands.
+And the birds continue to deposit their layers of guano over these rocky islands.

 We got close enough by boat that the scent of these islands was noticeable.